o2r-project/reference-implementation/README.md

 Ready to use **Direct upload** examples are available in the directory `erc-examples`.

-Examples for loading from a public share are available here: https://uni-muenster.sciebo.de/index.php/s/G8vxQ1h50V4HpuA (see file `README.txt`).
+Examples for loading from a public share are available [in this online share](https://uni-muenster.sciebo.de/index.php/s/G8vxQ1h50V4HpuA) (see file `README.txt`) and via the "EXAMPLES" menu in the "Create" section of the platform website.

+### Use platform

+1. Click on "LOGIN" in the upper right hand corner
+1. Select one of the available users, e.g. "Author"
+1. In the "Create" section of the platform website, select a workspace from the "EXAMPLES" menu
+1. Fill in required metadata
+1. Finish the upload and open the ERC page: explore the running job and all interaction possiblities

 ### Explore back-end